AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     CosmosDbService cosmosDbService = new CosmosDbService(client, databaseName, containerName);
     ```

-    This code uses the [.NET SDK for Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/) to initialize the `CosmosClient` instance that is added to the `IServiceCollection` as a singleton for dependency injection and object lifetime management.
+    This code uses the [.NET SDK for Azure Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/) to initialize the `CosmosClient` instance that is added to the `IServiceCollection` as a singleton for dependency injection and object lifetime management.

 2. Open **CosmosDBService.cs** under the **Services** folder of the **FleetManagementWebApp** project to find the following code block: